progval/python-powertop/README.md

 ### Reading sections

-Each section is a list of CSV-decoded arrays
+Each section is a list JSON-like data (strings, lists and dicts).

-Use `measure['Section Name'][i].rows()` to get the content of the `i`th table section, as a list of dicts (`header => value`).

-PowerTOP's tables do not always make sense (eg. two different tables concatenated), you will have to figure out how to use them.
+Run `sudo python3 -m powertop` to get a taste of what it looks like.